harrisonzhu508/citadelchallenge/docs/source/gp.rst

 Chen et al, 2019 looked at seasonal influenza spread in Shenzhen, China and Senanayake et al., 2016 on weekly flu occurrence in the USA.

-Motivated by Bhatt et al., 2017, we use live satellite imagery to obtain aggregated remote sensing data of temperature, precipitation, humidity etc... to augment our existing feature space.
+Motivated by Bhatt et al., 2017, we use live satellite imagery (NOOA, MODIS, TERRACLIMATE) to obtain aggregated remote sensing data of temperature, precipitation, humidity etc... to augment our existing feature space.
 The data can be found from Google Earth Engine API (Gorelick et al., 2017) newly-developed by Google.
 An extraction pipeline is illustrated below.

 .. image:: ./img/ee_pipeline.png